Sylvn001/MangaPlus/README.md

 ## 💻 Project

-This project as developed with purpose to imprement my studies & knowledge in nestjs and Typescript.
+This project was developed with the purpose to improve my knowledge of Nest, Node, and Typescript.

 ## 🚀 How start